Wesley16838/frontend_interview/README.md

 17. ### What is DOM

     > It is short for Document object Model and be created When a web page is loaded.
 It is constructed as a tree of object!
-JavaScript ccould access and change all HTML elements and attribute via DOM.
+JavaScript could access and change all HTML elements and attribute via DOM.

     ```javascript
     // traverse parent node